View More E-308 Electric Hatchback Offers

 Design and Build

-This third generation 308 certainly makes a pavement statement.
-As before, there are hatch and estate body styles, both of which have plenty of overtaking presence.
-There's a longer-looking bonnet and a lower-looking nose bearing the latest, rather different Peugeot badge on its grille.
-Flanking this are slimmer LED headlights complemented by Peugeot's fang-like LED daytime running lights.
-In profile, existing owners might notice the extra 11mm of length and the prominent creases that have appeared over the wheel arches, which sit below a stronger shoulder line.
+The 308 was the first Stellantis Group model to be offered with combustion, Plug-in Hybrid or pure electric power.
+Either way, beyond different badgework, visual differentiations designating the various powertrains used are few.
+So, as an EV customer, you'll need to look elsewhere if you want to make more of an eco-statement to the neighbours.
+Unless you think that this third generation 308's sharky styling already makes enough of a statement, eye-catching in both hatch and SW estate body styles.
+There are slim LED headlights complemented by Peugeot's fang-like LED daytime running lights.
 At the rear, there are tail lights with three 'claw' style lighting elements.
 And inside?
-Well if you thought the exterior was different, take a look in the cabin.
-Yes, there's still Peugeot's i-Cockpit layout with its small steering wheel, but that now sits beneath a completely new digital instrument panel, with clever 3D image tech borrowed from the brand's smaller 208 supermini.
-The tall, sloping dashboard features a sharp-looking 10-inch touchscreen display which has wireless Apple CarPlay and Android Auto smartphone connectivity and is available in two forms - basic 'i-Connect' and more sophisticated 'i-Connect plus', which offers widescreen navigation from TomTom.
-Bottom of Form Beneath this monitor is a row of freely configurable touch-sensitive controls, called 'i-Toggles'.
+Well if you thought the exterior was interesting, take a look in the cabin, virtually unaltered for this E-308.
+Peugeot's usual i-Cockpit layout with its small steering wheel sits beneath a digital instrument panel, with clever 3D image tech borrowed from the brand's smaller 208 supermini.
+The tall, sloping dashboard features a sharp-looking 10-inch touchscreen display which has wireless Apple CarPlay and Android Auto smartphone connectivity and offers widescreen navigation from TomTom.
+Beneath this monitor is a row of freely configurable touch-sensitive controls, called 'i-Toggles'.
 Each one offers a shortcut to a major function, such as radio, climate control or 'phone.
-Out back, a 55mm wheelbase increase makes the rear cabin noticeably more spacious than before.
-And boot space for the hatch is rated at 412-litres, better than most class rivals.
-If you want more, you'll need the alternative SW estate, which offers 608-litres before you start folding seats.
-Those figures apply to the conventionally-engined and e-308 variants.
-For the Plug-in Hybrids, you're looking at 361-litres for the hatch and 548-litres for the SW.
+Out back, despite the relatively lengthy wheelbase, the rear cabin feels a little cramped by class standards.
+And (as with the Plug-in Hybrid 308) boot space is compromised by the battery installation, for the hatch rated at 361-litres (down from the usual 412-litres).
+If you want more, you'll need the alternative SW estate, which offers 548-litres.

 Market and Model